ysrhee6199/Ultra-Fast-Lane-Detection/docs/source/index.md

 ## Collecting data from CARLA

 CARLA is one way to get training and test data.
 Sadly CARLA doesn't provide the required information over its API.
 As a result it's quite complicated to generate a dataset from CARLA.
 We wrote some scripts which make this possible.
-The scripts are located in the [scripts](./scripts) folder.
-Also have a look [on this HOWTO](howto/generate_dataset_from_carla.md) which explains their usage.
+These are located in a separate [project on Github](https://github.com/Glutamat42/Carla-Lane-Detection-Dataset-Generation) folder.
+Also have a look [on this HOWTO](<carla_ds:howto/generate_dataset_from_carla>) which explains their usage.

 ## HOWTOs